Jubatian/rrpge-spec/specs/vid_arch.rst

 Using the Clear controls it is possible to preserve parts of a Display list, such as a constant background pattern.

+Note that the Display list clear function can not pass PRAM bank boundaries, addressing will wrap around in such situations to the beginning of the bank.